 (3) a person in respect of whom the syndicate is required to enter into an insurance contract to cover the person’s liability. "

 Does this mean that, from now on, the syndicate can no longer sue the co-owner responsible for a loss?
-No, because at the very least it would be entitled to claim the amount of the deductible.
-In this regard, article 1074.2 of the Civil Code of Québec, which also entered into force on December 13, 2018, states the following:
+No, because in principle, he would be entitled to claim the amount of the deductible.
+He would also be entitled to sue the co-owner for damages in excess of the amount of insurance.

 « The sums incurred by the syndicate to pay the deductibles and make reparation for the injury caused to property in which the syndicate has an insurable interest may not be recovered from the co-owners otherwise than by their contribution for common expenses, subject to damages it can obtain from the co-owner bound to make reparation for the injury caused by the co-owner’s fault.
 Any stipulation which is inconsistent with the provisions of the first paragraph is deemed unwritten.»